You have turned-in this assignment. You can review the lesson and see your previous answers.

 Pause the video and get your copy of "Skin of the Sea" now.

-Welcome back, now you have got your copy of "Skin of the Sea".
+Welcome back, now you have got your copy of "Skin of the Sea", we're gonna return to that in our lesson.

 Let's get started.

-And we're going to really explore what it means to create fantastic rhythm in your writing, why it's so important, and what it can allow us to do in order to control our reader's reaction to what we are actually saying and the scene that we are conveying.
+And we're going to really explore what it means to create fantastic rhythm in your writing, why it's so important and what it can allow us to do in order to control our reader's reaction to what we are actually saying and the scene that we are conveying.

-They're going to help us achieve our objective.
+They're gonna help us achieve our objective.

-I'm just going to draw your attention to one of these words, and the word is oscillate.
+I'm just gonna draw your attention to one of these words.

-It's the second word on the board, and that is how you pronounce it, oscillate, and it means to move repeatedly from side to side.
+It's the second word on the board and that is how you pronounce it, oscillate.

 But as I say, if you would like to pause the video and spend a little bit more time with them now, please do.